-Effective April 28, 2004, directors and senior executive officers were eligible to participate in the Corporation's Deferred Share Unit Plan or Restricted Share Unit Plan.
-These plans provide for an annual grant to each director and certain senior executive officers.
+Directors, senior executive officers and certain employees are eligible to participate in the Corporation's Deferred Share Unit Plan or Restricted Share Unit Plan.
+Participation in the DSU plan is restricted to directors and certain senior executive officers, who receive an annual grant.
 Non-executive directors also have the right to elect on an annual basis to receive some or their entire annual retainer in DSUs.

+DSUs and RSUs are notional shares that have the same value at any given time as the Class B subordinate voting shares, but do not entitle the participant to any voting or other shareholder rights and are non-dilutive to shareholders.
 Dividend equivalents are credited to a participant's account in the form of additional DSUs or RSUs as of each payment date in respect of which cash dividends are paid on the Class B subordinate voting shares, based on the closing price of the shares on the dividend payment date.
 RSUs vest no later than the day that is the third anniversary of the end of the calendar year immediately preceding the date of grant and are paid out in cash on the vesting date.
 In the case of the senior executive officers, DSUs vest no later than the day that is the third anniversary of the end of the calendar year immediately preceding the date of grant and are paid out in cash on termination of employment, retirement or death.
-In the case of directors, DSUs vest immediately on the date of grant and are paid out in cash when the individual ceases to be a director of the Corporation.
-All RSUs and DSUs vest upon a change in control; however, awards pay out on their normal schedule.
+In the case of directors, DSUs vest immediately on the date of grant and are paid out in cash on or about December 15 of the calendar year following the year in which the individual ceases to be a director of the Corporation, provided that a director may elect to have DSUs paid out in cash on any earlier date following the date on which the individual ceases to be a director of the Corporation.
+All RSUs and DSUs vest upon a Change in Control; however, awards pay out on their normal schedule.
 For executives with employment agreements, the vesting of share units requires termination without cause (or for good reason) following a change in control.